 This ice skating show is held at Pechanga Arena San Diego – 3500 Sports Arena Blvd, San Diego, CA 92110.
 Filter the website to see which Disney on Ice productions are taking place across the country.

 Disney on Ice promises, “All the magic and adventure of Disney’s tales through world-class figure skating.
 Audiences will be transported to exciting worlds where heroes of every kind seek to fulfill their dreams at a live experience families will never forget!”

 My kids and I do Disney a lot.
 As in, we frequent Disney theme parks and plan Disneyland vacations several times a year.
 Seeing Disney characters isn’t a unique event for my children.

 That said, Disney on Ice is an unparalleled presentation and one you won’t see within other Disney events.

 Dream Big features Disney favorite characters including Mickey, Minnie, Miguel from Coco, Moana, Elsa from Frozen, Belle from Beauty and the Beast, and Genie from Aladdin.

 Keep reading for tips on taking kids to the show and my Disney on Ice review of “Dream Big”.
-I attended opening night on January 20th with my two youngest children and am reporting my honest thoughts.
+I attended opening night in 2022 with my two youngest children and am reporting my honest thoughts.

 Before attending Disney on Ice with kids, review the rules and policies of the individual location.
-At the Pechanga Arena in California, all attendees must be fully vaccinated or obtain a negative Covid-19 test (within one day for an antigen test and two days for a PCR test prior to entry of the event).
+At the Pechanga Arena in California, attendees are encouraged to be fully vaccinated and/or obtain a negative Covid-19 test.
+This is no longer required to enter the show but recommended by the venue.